1mansri/nested-comment-backend/API_DOCUMENTATION.md

 **Endpoint:** `POST /get-comment-reply`

 **Description:** Retrieves all replies to a specific comment with optional sorting.
+Includes user information for each reply.

 **Request Body:**